mjoynes-wombat-web/Debug-Tool/readme.md

 #Using The Debugger

 ## Adding Debug Messages.
 To add a debug message to your code pass the `.debug` method an object.
 The following values can be defined but all are optional.
-This will added them to the `error.log` file in this modules `logs` folder.

 ```
 {